Jr. & Open for all

 • Robots must be constructed and programmed in a way that their movement is not limited to only one direction and must move in all directions.

-• No wireless communication between bot and operator will be allowed.
-Bluetooth, RF Module, etc not allowed on bot.
+• No wireless communication between the bot and the operator will be allowed.
+Bluetooth, RF Module, etc not allowed on the bot.

-3D Model Arene: Move Cursor to View 360 degree
+3D Model Arena: Move Cursor to View 360 degree

 Start and Restarts:

-• Bot may restart the run if the person handling it feels the necessity.
+• The bot may restart the run if the person handling it feels the necessity.
 A restart can be requested only if the robot doesn’t follow the line, has stopped halfway, or has lost the directions/Black line.

 • At any restart, the robot must be re-positioned back at the start point.